Pinworm infections cause intense itching around the anus, especially at night, often accompanied by visible worms or disturbed sleep.

 The Impact of Untreated Pinworm Infections Over Time

-Though generally considered benign compared to other parasites, untreated pinworm infections can lead to complications:
+Though generally considered mild compared to many other parasitic infections, untreated pinworm infections can lead to complications:

-- Bacterial skin infections: Scratching raw skin invites secondary infections requiring antibiotics.
+- Bacterial skin infections: Scratching raw skin can invite secondary infections requiring medical care.

 - Anxiety and behavioral issues: Chronic discomfort may affect mood and concentration in school-aged kids.